Menu

 Scholarships in Frankfurt

-The biggest expenses you are expected to have as an international student is your accommodation in Frankfurt, food, health insurance (whether it is public or private, it is mandatory), and traveling within the city, nationally, and internationally.
+The biggest expenses you are expected to have as an international student are your accommodation in Frankfurt, food, health insurance (whether it is public or private, it is mandatory), and traveling within the city, nationally, and internationally.
 Most universities in Germany offer tuition-free studies, while some higher education institutions apply tuition fees for students outside of the EU.
 Other expenses you will have include administrative fees for enrollment in each semester, using the university's facilities (e.g., sports facilities, dining halls), and taking the university bus line.
 These expenses can be covered by scholarships and alleviate a big burden on your student life.
 The federal government awards a monthly allowance to Bachelor's and Master's degree students, but the recipients of this scholarship are selected by each university.
-Non-profit organizations also give grants, but the criteria are very strict and usually include excellent grades and good knowledge of the German language
+Non-profit organizations also give grants, but the criteria are very strict and usually include excellent grades and good knowledge of the German language.

 Good to know: